Skip to Content

 The average price for a black Labradoodle is around $2,500 to $3,500 and the average price of a black Australian Labradoodle is around $ 3,500.
 You can find dogs for more or less depending on where you look and the size of the Labradoodle you are looking for.

-Remember that a well-bred, genetic health tested Labradoodle will cost more than one from a puppy mill or backyard breeder, but it may save you in the long run.
+Remember that a well-bred, genetically health tested Labradoodle will cost more than one from a puppy mill or backyard breeder, but it may save you in the long run.

 Where to find a Black Labradoodle to adopt?